mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 - The remote bucket if [object storage](../../../administration/packages/#using-object-storage) is used.

-In the latter case, ensure the bucket exists and the GitLab has write access to it.
+In the latter case, ensure the bucket exists and GitLab has write access to it.

 ## Supported CLI commands